1. Overview & Applications

 2. Flat Plate Theory

 A circular flat plate under uniform pressure experiences bending stress that varies with position.
-Maximum stress occurs at the center for clamped edges, or at the edge for simply supported conditions.
+Maximum stress occurs at the edge for clamped edges, or at the center for simply supported conditions.

 [IMAGE: Flat Plate Stress Distribution]